wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **Q:**&ensp;You may put it that way, but do not tell me that the two are one.
 Talk to me in my own language — the language of an individual in search of happiness.
-I do not want to be misled by non-duälistic talks.
+I do not want to be misled by non-dualistic talks.

 **M:**&ensp;What makes you believe that you are a separate individual?